-Guided visit to Cliff Tombs of Revash & the Leymebamba Museum
+Guided visit to Cliff Tombs of Revash & the exclusive access visit to Leymebamba Museum

 Tombs of Revash | Visit to the Chachapoya mausoleums with an expert guide | High on the hills of Peru's northern cloud forest, this collection of tombs from the Chachapoya civilization sit on the edge of a limestone cliff.
 Built from mud -set stones, they resemble houses and are painted in red and white hues, collectively forming miniature villages along the face of the cliff.
 Accessible via a pleasant walk through the scenic countryside, your expert guide will lead you on this interesting excursion into Peru's past.

 One of several burial methods used by the pre- Inca Chachapoya people, the mausoleums were not used individually – rather they were collective tombs for the wealthy and powerful of their society.
 In the 1980s archaeologists found 12 skeletons, along with musical instruments and tools made of bone.
 Along with the tombs, there are paintings of animals, people and geometric designs.